-Attendance is an important part of this course.
-You have two "sick days," per Institute policy.
-As long as you are at all the other meetings, you will receive the full 10% for this part of your grade.
+Attendance is an essential part of this course.
+You are allowed 2 unexcused absences per course without penalty, per Institute policy.
+If you attend all the other meetings, you will receive 10% for this part of your grade.
 There are no make-ups offered for attendance.